terraform-linters/tflint/docs/user-guide/plugins.md

 ```

 If you have tflint-ruleset-terraform manually installed, the bundled plugin will not be automatically enabled.
 In this case the manually installed version takes precedence.

-## Keyless verification (experimental)

-If the plugin developer has generated [Artifact Attestations](https://docs.github.com/en/actions/security-for-github-actions/using-artifact-attestations/using-artifact-attestations-to-establish-provenance-for-builds), TFLint will automatically verify them and prove that the plugin binary was built in that repository.

-This verification is experimental and optional: it is only attempted if there is no PGP public signing key, and if there is no artifact attestation, a warning will be output, not an error.
-If you want to require all plugin installs to be signed with a PGP signing key or an artifact attestation, you can force this behavior to be enabled by setting the `TFLINT_EXPERIMENTAL=1`.
-This behavior will be the default in future versions, but is subject to change without notice.

-Note that this validation, like the PGP signing key, does not guarantee that the plugin is secure.
-It only attests the source repository/revision from which it was built.
-It prevents direct upload of malicious release artifacts to GitHub or manipulation of download requests.
-If an attacker has control over the repository and can perform execution during a build, any resulting malicious release will still be considered "verified."